 - Rate and Channel Management Intelligence: Manage multiple distribution channels to increase revenue and products sold, implement revenue strategies, reduce rate erosion and apply varying degrees of control by channel.
 Use analytics and reports to set performance goals and establish multi-tier revenue management policies, apply rate and inventory rules to maximize yields

-- Sales and Marketing Analytics: Analyze multi-source data to improve sales and marketing effectiveness; deliver real-time reports to sales reps, partners and affiliates detailing performance against plan; uncover hidden sales opportunities and risks in market segments; deploy more effective sales, marketing and promotional strategies for revenue and growth
+- Sales and Marketing Analytics: Analyze multi-source data to improve sales and marketing effectiveness; deliver real-time reports to sales representatives, partners and affiliates detailing performance against plan; uncover hidden sales opportunities and risks in market segments; deploy more effective sales, marketing and promotional strategies for revenue and growth

 Business intelligence can mean the difference between staying relevant or becoming obsolete.
 The entertainment industry is now under constant pressure to create, deliver and market the next hit, as well as profit from the audiences fleeting interest.
 Not only are creative risks high, but even successful new film and music products can have a short shelf life.
 Entertainment consumers are constantly looking for what's new, hot and fresh--and they are faced with an ever-increasing range of choices.
 While it is already very challenging to determine how likely customers are to buy a particular creative product before investing possibly several millions of dollars to produce it, technology creates further complications.

 Here are just a few examples of how business intelligence can help those who produce and distribute creative content stay ahead:

 - Product profitability: How much profit does a particular property (for example, a video "title") contribute?
 How does a property's profit break down across business units, media and distribution channels?
 What are the specific costs and expenses associated with a property?
 What percent of revenue or profit do they represent?